santiment/academy/src/docs/sanbase/insights/index.md

 ---
 title: Sanbase Insights
 author: Santiment Team
-description: You can use "Sanbase Insights" to create your own note-like posts, share them with the community or browse existing.
+description: Learn how to create, share, and browse note-like posts using "Sanbase Insights".
 ---

-Start exploring **Insights** here: https://insights.santiment.net/
+Begin your journey with **Sanbase Insights** here: [https://insights.santiment.net/](https://insights.santiment.net/)

-Insights allow you to create your own note-like posts, share them with the community or browse already existing insights.
+Sanbase Insights enables you to create your own note-like posts, share them with the Santiment community, or browse through existing insights.

 ![](page.png)

-## Create a new insight
+## Creating a New Insight

-Click `New insight` in profile dropdown to start the process of creating a new one.
+To begin creating a new insight, click on `New Insight` located in the profile dropdown menu.

-When creating an Insight you will be prompted to enter the title and the body of it:
+During the creation process, you will be asked to provide a title and body for your insight:

 ![](new.png)

-As soon as title and body of insight are filled, Sanbase will start saving your progress as a draft.
+Once you've filled in the title and body, Sanbase will automatically begin saving your progress as a draft.

-Also, you can add tags to your idea.
-Insights can have up to five tags, which should correspond to the tickers of the crypto assets your Insight is talking about.
+You also have the option to add tags to your insight.
+Each insight can have up to five tags, which should correspond to the tickers of the crypto assets your insight is discussing.

 ![](prepublish.png)

-As you can see, you also have the option to straight up share your Insight with the public.
+Additionally, you have the option to immediately share your insight with the public.

-## Publish or delete drafts insight
+## Publishing or Deleting Draft Insights

-Under `My drafts` you will find insights you started but did not publish to other users yet.
-They can be deleted or edited (and then shared) with the buttons on the right.
+Under the `My drafts` section, you will find insights that you have initiated but have not yet published for other users.
+These drafts can be deleted or edited.
+Once edited, they can be shared using the buttons located on the right side of the screen.